350+ Resume Keywords & How to Use Them

 Research industry-specific language

-Look at job postings in your target industry and take note of the hard skills and soft skills required for each job.
+Look at job postings in your target industry and note the hard skills and soft skills required for each job.
 Pay attention to the specific language and industry jargon used in the job postings.

 Research industry-specific websites and publications, such as trade journals, blogs and forums.
 These resources can give you insight into the latest trends, technologies and buzzwords in your field.